gatsbyjs/gatsby/docs/contributing/docs-contributions.md

 ## Options for contributing to the Gatsby docs

-When working on the Gatsby.js documentation, you can choose between two major styles of working:
+When working on the Gatsby documentation, you can choose between two major styles of working:

 - [Work directly in the GitHub UI](#modifying-markdown-files), using the "Edit this File" and commit capabilities without having to clone the repository.
 This is useful for quick documentation updates, typo fixes, and lightweight Markdown changes.
-- Clone the Gatsby.js repo and get the `www` site up and running locally.
+- Clone the Gatsby repo and get the `www` site up and running locally.
 This is necessary for more thorough documentation content and infrastructure changes.
 Learn how to get set up in the [Gatsby docs setup instructions](#docs-site-setup-instructions).

 ## Fixing image and link paths